Curriculum and Course Requirements

 Students have access to career development and/or premedical preparation (including standardized test preparation).

-The MBS will help students strengthen their application for medical, dental, veterinary, physician assistant, pharmacy, genetic counseling, physical and occupational therapy and other professional health programs.
+The BMS will help students strengthen their application for medical, dental, veterinary, physician assistant, pharmacy, genetic counseling, physical and occupational therapy and other professional health programs.
 It can also prepare students for the research sciences and teaching in higher education.

 A minimum of 30 credit hours of graduate coursework is required.